GitCatacao/chart-plugin-crosshair/README.md

 ## Documentation 📚

-[Chart.js](http://www.chartjs.org/) plugin to draw horizontal and vertical crosshair lines.
+[Chart.js](http://www.chartjs.org/) plugin to draw horizontal and vertical (xy axis) crosshair lines.

 Does not interfere with other plugins.